gauravxlokhande/Salesforce-Documentation/Custome Labels.md

 ```

 ```
-Step 1: storecustomelabel // open in org in quick find Step 2: Translation Language Setting // to add the different languages in it
+Step 1:custom labels // open in org in quick find
+Step 2: Language Setting // to add all languages in it Step 2: Translation Language Setting // to add the different languages in it
 ```